sap-tutorials/Tutorials/tutorials/hcp-abh-test-locally/hcp-abh-test-locally.md

 ### Run sample API call code

 Paste the content of the clipboard in a terminal or command line window.
 Hit **Enter** to run the command.
-It may take a few seconds before data is seen on your screen.
+Please note that it may take a few seconds before data is seen on your screen.

 > You can use `CTRL+C` to stop the command from running.